Ideal Cannabis Cuttings -- PermaClone Style!

 There’s a lot of ways to effectively clone; so I would never say my methods are the best.
-I would - however - say my recipes are reliable and produce amazing results!
-In this quick article I focus on the anatomy of an ideal cutting based on personal experience operating a company focused on cutting propagation.
+I would, however, say my recipes are reliable and produce excellent results!
+In this quick article, I focus on the anatomy of an ideal cutting based on personal experience operating a company focused on cutting propagation.
 Some of you may already know I've spent years playing with different recipes and methods to cloning.
-This article is about my favorite style cutting, specifically.
+This article is about my favorite style of cutting, specifically.

 STEP 1

-Mother plants need to have a lime-green color, not dark blue-green (i.e. over-fed).
-You want parent plants fed at exactly the amount of nutrients needed to avoid deficiency, and no more.
-In coco- and peat-based mediums I recommend feeding moms in the 400 - 600 ppm (EC: 0.8 - 1.2 mS) range, not including cal/mag or hard-water readings.
-This has to do with organic mediums' nutrient buffering capacity.
+Mother plants need to have a lime-green color, not dark blue-green (i.e., over-fed).
+You want parent plants fed exactly the nutrients required to avoid deficiencies, and no more.
+In coco- and peat-based mediums, I recommend feeding moms in the 400-600 ppm (EC: 0.8-1.2 mS) range, excluding cal/mag or hard-water readings.
+This concerns organic media's nutrient-buffering capacity.
 In Aeroponics or Deep-Water Culture (DWC) you can use half these values (200 - 300 ppm, EC 0.4 - 0.6 mS, again not including cal/mag or your water's base reading).
 This is because water culture doesn't compete for mineral nutrients like organic-based growing mediums.
 Water culture doesn't buffer your nutrients.

 STEP 2

-Choose cuttings from fast growing tips and cut where the stem is of intermediate "woodiness", not too young/fresh, not too old/woody.
+Choose cuttings from fast-growing tips and cut where the stem is of intermediate "woodiness", not too young/fresh, not too old/woody.
 I like 6 - 8 node cuttings, around 6" - 8" long.
-The nodes are the place on the stem where one leaf and one new shoot emerges.
-I trim 3 - 4 of the 6 - 8 nodes to go below and within the cloning collars.
+The nodes are the places on the stem where one leaf and one new shoot emerge.
+I trim 3 of the 6 - 8 nodes to go below and within the cloning collars.
 3 - 5 remaining top (apical) nodes are left untrimmed for placement above the collars.
-Each growth tip produces natural (endogenous) rooting hormones (auxins) that travel to the bottom (basal) end of the cutting and signal the plant to grow roots. more shoots = more roots! ...and more roots = more fruits! ;) A quick reminder, in aeroponics and DWC cloning you only need to trim leaves to avoid shading neighboring clones.
+Each growth tip produces natural (endogenous) rooting hormones (auxins) that travel to the bottom (basal) end of the cutting and signal the plant to grow roots.
+More shoots = more roots! ...and more roots = more fruits! ;) A quick reminder, in aeroponics and DWC cloning, you only need to trim leaves to avoid shading neighboring clones.
 Water is highly available in water-culture cloning.

 STEP 3

-Just before placing in the cloner, take a final cut a few millimeters above your initial cut and aim for an obvious "plug" of xylum and carbohydrate (accessible sugars) as shown above.
-The one shown, sadly, went dry as I was trying to take pictures, but a fresh cut should look wet and immediately placed in your sterilized propagation system.
+Just before placing in the cloner, take a final cut a few millimeters above your initial cut, aiming for an obvious "plug" of xylum and accessible carbohydrates (sugars), as shown above.
+The one shown, sadly, went dry while I was taking pictures, but a fresh cut should look wet and be immediately placed in your sterilized propagation system.
 Sometimes this "plug" is more white, others have a fleshier, light-green core.
-The goal is to avoid a hollow section exposed.
+The goal is to avoid an exposed hollow section.
 For strains with hollow stems, the plug will usually be found just below the nodes.

-Check out our publication: PermaClone™ Manual for Perfect & Predictable Hydroponic Cloning for a thorough out-line of recommended methods to cloning and sterilizing your system.
+Check out our publication: PermaClone™ Manual for Perfect & Predictable Hydroponic Cloning for a thorough outline of recommended methods for cloning and sterilizing your system.

 Leave a comment